 Some smells are just harder to remove than others.
-If you happen to work around fumes and gases, whether it’s a factory or restaurant some odors are just going to stick.
+If you happen to work around fumes, whether it’s a factory or restaurant some odors are just going to stick.

 In addition, some men are just worse at leaving bits of food in their beards.